tarikneradin/currency-rates/README.md

 # High availability scenario docker setup (SQS + NodeJs x2 + Worker x2 + NGINX)

 - The purpose of this setup is to reproduce high availability scenario with 2 instances of API and Exchange Worker, SQS service and NGINX as load balancer to achieve high availability and smooth handling of burstable loads.
+Therefore, we assure that server will not crash during load peaks.

 - yarn install
 - yarn build